Catalog 2024-2025

 Course Description

-This course examines the development of social identities in diverse societies, including the theoretical and practical implications of social identities as they affect young children, families, programs, teaching, education, and schooling, with a specific focus on African American, Native American, Asian American, Middle Eastern American, and Latina and Latino American groups.
+This course examines the development of social identities in diverse societies, and the theoretical and practical implications of social identities as they affect young children, families, programs, teaching, education, and schooling, with a specific focus on African American, Native American, Asian American, Middle Eastern American, and Latina and Latino American groups.
 Culturally responsive and linguistically appropriate anti-bias and anti-racist approaches are emphasized.
-This course also involves self-reflection of one's own understanding of the impact of systemic racism and white supremacy on educational outcomes for African American, Native American, Asian American, Middle Eastern American, and Latina and Latino American children.
+This course also involves self-reflection of one’s own understanding of the impact of systemic racism and white supremacy on educational outcomes for African American, Native American, Asian American, Middle Eastern American, and Latina and Latino American children.
 Students are given the opportunity to integrate anti-bias and anti-racism goals to better inform their teaching practices and/or program development.

 Units: 3